Can LLMs Grasp Implicit Cultural Values? Benchmarking LLMs' Cultural Intelligence with CQ-Bench: Conclusion

 \section{Conclusion}

-We introduce {\methodname}, a benchmark for evaluating LLMs' ability to infer implicit cultural values in conversations.
-Unlike prior work that focuses on whether LLMs possess cultural knowledge or interpret value from a short text, {\methodname} assesses their cultural reasoning through attitude detection, value selection, and value extraction.
-Our findings reveal that LLMs struggle with nuanced cultural intelligence.
-While larger models perform better, even state-of-the-art systems face challenges in cultural understanding.
-Notably, fine-tuning on just 500 examples significantly improves smaller models, demonstrating that cultural reasoning can be efficiently distilled with minimal data. {\methodname} exposes gaps in LLMs' cultural adaptability and serves as a foundation for advancing culturally intelligent AI.
+We introduce {\methodname}, a benchmark for evaluating LLMs' ability to infer implicit cultural values in conversations. {\methodname} assesses model's cultural intelligence through attitude detection, value selection, and value extraction.
+Our findings show that LLMs, including state-of-the-art models, struggle with nuanced cultural understanding.
+Fine-tuning on just 500 examples notably boosts smaller models, suggesting cultural reasoning can be efficiently distilled. {\methodname} exposes gaps in LLMs' cultural adaptability and serves as a foundation for advancing culturally intelligent AI.
 Future work can build on this to enhance LLM alignment with diverse human values.